Faizila/Team-Profile-Generator/README.md

 # Description

-* This is a node.js command-line application that dynamically generates a team profile based on user's input using the Inquirer module from Node.js.
+* This is a Node.js command-line application that takes in information about employees in a team, then dynamically generates an HTML webpage that displays summaries for each person using the Inquirer module.

-* It displays the information on a newly generated html page.

-*This application demonstrates the use of Object-oriented programming (OOP) and Test-driven development (TDD) using jest module from Node.js.
+* Team-Profile-Generator application demonstrates the use of Object-oriented programming (OOP) and Test-driven development (TDD) using jest module from Node.js.

-* When user types node index.js in the command line then the user is prompted with few questions.

-* Once user answers all the questions then this application generates a html page based on user's response.

 # Table of Contents